132nd-etcher/docs/Command Document/index.md

 ```
 ```
 ATC.
 When possible there will be a human ATC / AWACS operator supporting the mission.
-When there won’t be a human ATC, all calls on the airport should still be transmitted blindly, so that other people can act accordingly when they know your intentions.
+When there won't be a human ATC, all calls on the airport should still be transmitted blindly, so that other people can act accordingly when they know your intentions.
 In this scenario you inform other pilots of your operations rather than ask for clearances.
 ```